dotboris/vuejs-serverside-template-xss/README.md

 `&lt;img src=&quot;nope.jpg&quot; onerror=&quot;alert('xss')&quot;/&gt;`.

 Looks like everything gets escaped properly.
 We can confirm this by looking at the source code of the page.
 Back to the drawing board.
 Let's try to understand how this app works.
 How does the counter app work?
 Maybe it can help us here.

 The counter app is built with Vue.js.
-For those who are not familiar.
-Vue.js is a javascript lib that runs it the browser.
-It lets you build dynamic frontend applications.
+For those who are not familiar, Vue.js is a javascript lib that runs it the browser.
+It lets you build dynamic frontend apps.

 One way of using Vue.js is to write a template in the HTML of your page and then tell Vue.js to render it through javascript.
 This is a common thing to do when